Lavinia Fontana: Biography

+Education and career in Bologna

-Lavinia Fontana was born in Bologna in 1552 to Prospero Fontana and Antonia de' Bonardis.
-She was baptized on August 24, 1552 at the cathedral of San Pietro.
+Lavinia Fontana was born in Bologna in 1552 to Antonia de' Bonardis and Prospero Fontana.
+She was baptized on 24 August 1552, at the cathedral of San Pietro.
 Her elder sister Emilia died in 1568 when Lavinia was sixteen.
-Prospero was a prominent painter of the School of Bologna at the time and served as her teacher.
+Prospero was a prominent painter of the School of Bologna and served as her teacher.
 Caroline P. Murphy suspects that financial issues may have prompted Prospero to train Lavinia as a painter.
-Being born as the daughter of a painter allowed her to become an artist in a time where female artists were not widely accepted.
-Fontana married Gian Paolo Zappi.
-Instead of offering a dowry as would have been widely accepted in this time Fontana painted to earn an income.
+She later studied under the Netherlandish artist Denis Calvaert, who had once been a pupil of Prospero and who ran an influential painting school in Bologna.

 Her earliest known work, Child of the Monkey, was painted in 1575 at the age of 23.
 Though this work is now lost, another early painting, Christ with the Symbols of the Passion, painted in 1576, is now in the El Paso Museum of Art.

-Bolognese society at large was supportive of Fontana's artistic career, providing opportunities and connections that were not available to women in other locales.
+Being the daughter of a painter allowed Fontana to become an artist in a time where female artists were not widely accepted, and Bolognese society at large was supportive of Fontana's artistic career, providing opportunities and connections that were not available to women in other locales.
 She began her commercial practice by painting small devotional paintings on copper, which had popular appeal as papal and diplomatic gifts, given the value and lustre of the metal.
-In the 1580s, she was known as a portraitist of Bolognese noblewomen who competed for her services.
-The high demand for portraits painted by Fontana was reflected in the large sums of money she earned during this period.
-Her relationships with female clients were often unusually warm; multiple women who sat for portraits, such as the Duchess of Sora Constanza Sforza Boncompagni, later served as namesakes or godmothers for Fontana's children.
-In addition to portraits, she later created large-scale paintings with religious and mythological themes which sometimes included female nudes.

-Fontana married Gian Paolo Zappi (alternate spellings include Giovan and Fappi) in June 1577.
-The couple moved into Prospero's house in Bologna and Lavinia painted professionally, adding Zappi to her signature.
+Fontana married the Count of Imola, Gian Paolo Zappi, (alternate spellings include Giovan and Fappi), one of her father's pupils, in June 1577.
+Unusual for the time, their marriage contract specified that she would continue her career and would not be responsible for housekeeping.
+Instead of offering a dowry as would have been widely accepted in this time, Fontana painted to earn an income.
+The couple moved into Prospero's house in Bologna and Lavinia added Zappi to her signature.
 She gave birth to 11 children, though only 3 outlived her: Flaminio, Orazio, and Prospero.
 Zappi took care of the household and served as an agent and painting assistant to his wife, including painting minor elements of paintings such as draperies.
-Fontana attended classes at the University of Bologna, and was listed as one of the city's 'Donne addottrinate' (women with doctorates) in 1580.
+Fontana attended classes at the University of Bologna, and was listed as one of the city's Donne addottrinate (women with doctorates) in 1580.

+In the 1580s, she gained renown as a portraitist of Bolognese noblewomen, who competed for her services.
+The high demand for portraits painted by Fontana was reflected in the large sums of money she earned during this period.
+Her relationships with female clients were often unusually warm; multiple women who sat for portraits, such as Costanza Sforza, Duchess of Sora, later served as namesakes or godmothers for Fontana's children.